 The rating factors in the long-term power purchase agreement (PPA) for 25 years from the commercial operations date (COD) for 100% project capacity, mitigating the offtake risk.
 As per the PPA, JBVNL will be allocated 85% of the project capacity, while the balance 15% will be allocated by the Ministry of Power.
-The PPA is based on cost-plus tariff principle at normative norms, involving the recovery of fixed capacity charges (comprising allowed return on equity at 15.5%) at 85% plant availability and pass-through of fuel cost at normative operating efficiency level.
-The rating is supported by assured fuel supply from the allocated coal mine for captive purposes/bridge linkage for supply of coal from Coal India Limited (CIL).
+The PPA is based on the cost-plus tariff principle at normative norms, involving the recovery of fixed capacity charges (comprising allowed return on equity at 15.5%) at 85% plant availability and pass-through of fuel cost at normative operating efficiency level.
+The rating is supported by assured fuel supply from the allocated coal mine for captive purposes/bridge linkage for the supply of coal from Coal India Limited (CIL).
 The merit order position of PVUNL is expected to remain comfortable, backed by domestic coal availability and proximity of the coal mine to the power plant.

-The rating, however, is constrained by significant project implementation risks with only ~ 35% of the total project cost being incurred till January 31, 2022.
+The rating, however, is constrained by significant project implementation risks with only ~ 58.1% of the total project cost being incurred till April 30, 2023.
 The project has witnessed significant delays in implementation on account of the disruptions caused by the pandemic.
-There were delays in awarding ACC (air cooled condenser) work, supplying boiler structure and awarding ash handling package.
-The COD of Unit 1 of the project is now expected by March 2024 against the initial COD of March 2022 and subsequently COD of other two units are expected by September 2024 and March 2025, respectively.
-Further, the progress on developing the captive Banhardih coal block has remained slow.
-The approval of the revised mine development schedule by the Ministry of Coal (MoC) and subsequently, timely completion of the milestones will remain critical.
+The COD of Unit 1 of the project is now expected by July 2024 against the initial COD of March 2022 and subsequently the COD of other two units are expected by December 2024 and March 2025, respectively.
+Further, the progress in developing the captive Banhardih coal block has remained slow (land acquisition to commence shortly).
+The timely completion of the milestones, as per the approved mining plan, will remain critical.

-Production from the mine is expected to start from FY2024-25 and is expected to attain its rated capacity in seven years.
+Production from the mine is expected to start from FY2024-25 and is expected to attain its rated capacity in six years.
 Comfort is drawn from the availability of tapering bridge linkage from CIL which is now available till June 2024 (renewed for three years) and is expected to be renewed post expiry.
 The rating factors in the counterparty credit risks arising from the modest financial position of the offtaker, JBVNL, which has a weak financial profile.
 However, multiple payment security mechanisms such as letter of credit, guarantee from the Government of Jharkhand (GoJh) on the dues from JBVNL and coverage under the tripartite agreement (TPA) between the GoI, state governments and the Reserve Bank of India for payment of dues by state utilities mitigate the risk to a large extent.

-Additionally, timely equity infusion from JBVNL/GoJh for the balance equity portion (beyond the available deemed loan) for the thermal project (in case of cost overrun) and coal mine development is critical for timely completion.
+Additionally, timely equity infusion from JBVNL/GoJh for the balance equity portion (beyond the available deemed loan) for the thermal project (in case of cost overrun) and the coal mine development is critical for a timely completion.
 Moreover, any disallowance by the CERC in approving the capital cost for the company at the time of the final tariff determination for the project remains a key sensitivity from a credit perspective.